devilyouwei/MU-thesis/README.md

 ![Monmouth University](./logo.png)

-This is Youwei's master thesis at Monmouth University
+This is Youwei's thesis at Monmouth University

 Jan 2020